 Acting on behalf of a minor

 Parents and guardians will have the right to act on behalf of all minors in phases.
 Before the data of all minors can be shown to parents or guardians, the healthcare service must make the necessary changes in the patient data systems.
 The modification work will proceed in accordance with the decisions of individual healthcare organisations.
+The new functionality will be deployed gradually throughout Finland.

 Once the changes have been implemented in the organisation in question, a healthcare professional will assess a minor’s decision-making capacity in a care situation and record in the patient data system the wishes of a minor who is capable of making decisions concerning sharing of data with the parents or guardians.